MonaLisa Twins: Genres

 The Twins started interpreting rock and roll hits from the 1960s and 1970s, including some folk songs.
 Throughout their career, they have created their original songs in the style of rock & roll and rock pop, but also ballads, paired with quality video clips.
 Both work symbiotically as a team in their audio and video recordings.

 Influences

-The MonaLisa Twins have been particularly influenced by the British band The Beatles.
+The MonaLisa Twins have been particularly influenced by the Beatles.
 They are known for their covers of Beatles hits, but are also influenced and inspired by rock and pop from other artists and bands of the time.
 Their original music has also been primarily moved by rock and pop from the 1960s and 1970s, usually having the presence of an electric guitar in both their covers and original songs.

+The Beatles' press officer, Tony Barrow, praised the duo, particularly their vocal harmonies.